ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

  Loader:
   - FIX: the OS could not be upgraded while Ndless was installed
  Tools:
   - Building executables made a little easier.
-See the demo's Makefile.
+See the demo's Makefile and "How do I set up a development environment?" section above.

 * v1.0 - 2010/02/26
  - The work is now covered by Open Source licenses